dmrph/DecibelDetect/docs/weeklyreports/weekly_102.md

 ### Matt(hew):
   - **Goals from Last Week:**
-    - Download and set up PostgreSQL
+    - Download and setup PostgreSQL
     - Start researching ways to store the user and audio data in the database
+    - Have all the prep work done with PostgreSQL setup

   - **Progress and Issues:**
     -